PJBeans/Tweet2Parley/README.md

 - The account should not promote nudity, violate Parler ToS (or for that matter, Twitter ToS as well), be designed to scam or spam, nor promote/contain illegal content (such as CP, selling illegal drugs, etc)

 ## To Do:
 - Automate adding accounts.
 Currently, it is not possible to search/scrape Parler for data or keywords.
-If such a method becomes possible, may account creation can be automated by Parleying something like `Follow TwitterUserX @Tweet2Parley`.
+If such a method becomes possible, maybe account creation can be automated by Parleying something like `Follow TwitterUserX @Tweet2Parley`.
 (All ears on suggestions to automate this process now, though!)

 You can message @Tweet2Parley on Parler to request for Twitter accounts to be added, or create a pull request here.